The world can become a scary place for an elderly person. If you're a caregiver, these tips can help you help your loved one:

 Many individual organizations provide transportation to and from their facilities or meetings.
 Examples are hospital or senior center shuttles, or church or synagogue carpools.
 Make sure to look into these options if Mom needs a way to get to the doctor's office or to religious services.

-If you add up the expense of owning a car -- paying for insurance, gas, and maintenance, plus tolls -- it might not come out to much more than your parent would spend if he hired a private car service, assuming he doesn't drive more than a few times a week.
+If you add up the expense of owning a car -- paying for insurance, gas, and maintenance, plus tolls -- it might not come out to much more than your parent would spend if they hired a private car service, assuming they don't drive more than a few times a week.

 Arrange for a responsible teenager to help your parent on shopping trips and other excursions.